-As of June 30, 2013, the outstanding liability on the line of credit was \$82,104.
-This Line of Credit was terminated and the obligation was consolidated into the refinancing transaction in August 2013.
+As of June 30, 2013, the organization's outstanding liability to its bank on the line of credit was \$82,104.
+This line of credit was terminated and the obligation was consolidated into the refinancing transaction in August 2013.
+As of the date of issuance of these financial statements, a new line of credit of \$60,000 is in process of negotiation with the organization's bank.